 - Fiscal 2023 Capital Projects - $10,113,764 (includes $1,738,590 for CCRC).

 - Fiscal 2023 Facility Related Maintenance and Repairs - $2,502,391.

 Cost estimates for upcoming fiscal23 projects that impact energy consumption are included below.

 Estimated Cost of FY23 Projects with Energy Usage Impact

 - BMS Network Upgrade (4 facilities) - $627,825.

 - Fort Worth Chiller Replacement -$534,541 .

 EMPLOYEE AWARENESS PLAN

-TWC sends an annual communication to all employees about ways to conserve energy and solicits employee feedback for new energy-savings ideas.
-Tips and ideas for conserving energy are also published on the agency intranet, which are available to all employees on the TWC SharePoint at Energy Saving Tips (sharepoint.com).
+TWC will send an annual communication to all employees about ways to conserve energy and solicit employee feedback for new energy-savings ideas.
+Tips and ideas for conserving energy are also accessible to all employees on the TWC SharePoint at Energy Saving Tips (sharepoint.com).